Duke Street, Glasgow

-Duke Street is a street in Glasgow, Scotland.
-It runs from the city centre to the East End, from High Street through the residential district of Dennistoun, past The Forge Shopping Centre, meeting the Gallowgate, Tollcross Road and Westmuir Street to form a turreted Edwardian junction at Parkhead Cross.
+Duke Street is a major street in Glasgow, Scotland, and is of the major road arteries connecting the City Centre to the East End.
+It begins at High Street and runs east through the residential districts of Ladywell and Dennistoun, and on towards Haghill and Parkhead, meeting the Gallowgate, Tollcross Road and Westmuir Street to form a turreted Edwardian junction at Parkhead Cross.
 It takes its name from the Duke of Montrose.
+At a total distance of 2 mi, Duke Street is the longest designated street in Britain.

+History

 From 1460 to 1870, the original buildings of the University of Glasgow were located at the junction of High Street and Duke Street before it moved to the West End.
 The site was then turned into the College Goods yard by the City of Glasgow Union Railway before it was closed in 1968 in the wake of the Beeching Axe.
 The wall of the goods warehouse with its distinctive arched windows still faces onto this section of Duke Street, preserved as part of a new office block within the Collegelands development, which also includes a multi-storey car park, student accommodation and a hotel.

 Glasgow's infantry barracks was also built adjacent to the University, between Duke Street and the Gallowgate, in 1795.
 It could accommodate up to 1,000 men but, by the mid-19th century, the buildings were in a dire condition.
 In 1872, new barracks were completed in the suburb of Maryhill.
 The site was also used as part of the College goods yard site.

 The new Glasgow Meat Market and Abattoir was opened at the corner of Duke Street and Bellgrove Street in Calton, in the 1970s after the original meat market in the nearby Gallowgate, which dated from 1879, closed.
 It operated for many years as a car auction.
 The new meat market closed in July 2001 and was demolished in 2007, with new residential developments being constructed on the site.
 The old market's two listed Victorian entrance archways were retained.

-From 1798 to 1957, Duke Street was best known for being the location of Duke Street Prison before it was demolished in 1958, making way for the Ladywell housing scheme built on the site from 1961 to 1964.
+From 1798 to 1957, Duke Street was best known for being the location of Duke Street Prison before it was demolished in 1958, making way for the Drygate (Ladywell) housing estate built on the site from 1961 to 1964.
 The only remaining structure of Duke Street Prison is some of the boundary wall.